 The LG 27UK850-W is the best 4K monitor for Mac because I love the flexibility of its many ports.
 It can charge your MacBook, MacBook Air, or 13-inch MacBook Pro, and also has two USB-A ports, two HDMI ports, a display port, and a headphone jack.
 So what we’re saying is that it’s not just a fantastic monitor, but a whole hub for connectivity.

-For an excellent 4K monitor, the BenQ SW321C 32 inches Superb 4K MacBook Pro is also hard to beat, and it’s great value for money.
+For an excellent 4K monitor, the BenQ SW321C 32-inch Superb 4K MacBook Pro is also hard to beat, and it’s great value for money.
 The combination of features and price makes it a great choice.

 Can I use a 4K monitor with my MacBook Pro?